Chatsworth in Los Angeles County, California — The American West (Pacific Coastal)

 Last homestead acre in the Valley.

-Erected 2019 by Cultural Heritage Board, City of Los Angeles.
+Erected 2019 by City of Los Angeles.
 (Marker Number 133.)

 Regarding Minnie Hill Palmer House.
 James and Rhonda Hill homesteaded on 120 acres in 1886, and their daughter Minnie (1886-1981) was born on the ranch.
-The family built the three-bedroom bungalow in 1911 after the original homestead was torn down.
+The family built the three-bedroom bungalow around 1911 after the original homestead was torn down.

 Minnie Hill married Alfred Palmer in 1908.
 In 1955 she sold the ranch for development into a golf course, fishing pond, and shooting range, with the condition that she continue to live at the homestead.
 Palmer lived there until 1976.
 The shooting range is now a park, and the golf course is a residential community.
 The golf pro shop building is now located next to the cottage and houses the Chatsworth Historical Society’s museum, open on the first Sunday of the month 1-4.